bluesky/bluesky-httpserver/README.rst

   QSERVER_CUSTOM_MODULES=<name-of-external-module> uvicorn bluesky_queueserver.server.server:app --host localhost --port 60610

-The value of the environment variable is a string containing a list of comma-separated module names.
+The value of the environment variable is a string containing a comma or column-separated list of module names.
 The first module that contains the required functions is selected and used by the server.
 If the module name contains '-' (dash) characters, they will be automatically converted to '_' (underscore) characters.
 If the server fails to load custom external module, the server will support only default functionality and may reject the requests that require custom processing.